Calculus2/Waves/README.md

 # Waves
-This is a project I made it about a few years ago (I guess 2013).
+This is a project I made it about a few years ago (I guess in 2013).
 My friend, Jeungwoo Lee, inspired me and helped with the design of the game but I coded all of them.
 I recently found this in my computer so I will just post it here.
 I have shared this game with some of my friends already but I'm posting just in case that I have to prove that it's mine.